Chart Color Schemes

 West Hoxton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 16 projects that may impact this region.
-Notable projects include Carnes Hill Aquatic and Recreation Centre, Fifteenth Avenue Business Hub, Carnes Hill Aquatic and Recreational Precinct, and Hoxton Park Recycled Water Scheme.
-The following list details those likely to be most relevant.
+AreaSearch has identified 16 projects likely impacting the area.
+Key projects include Carnes Hill Aquatic and Recreation Centre, Fifteenth Avenue Business Hub, Carnes Hill Aquatic and Recreational Precinct, and Hoxton Park Recycled Water Scheme.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.